Kuaishou: History

-Popularity
+Popularity and controversy

-Compared to Douyin, Kuaishou is more popular with older users who live outside China's Tier 1 cities.
+As of 2019, it had a worldwide user base of over 200 million, leading the "Most Downloaded" lists of the Google Play and Apple App Store in eight countries, such as Brazil, where it was introduced in 2019.
+Its main short-video platform competitor was Douyin, which is known as TikTok outside China.
+Compared to Douyin, Kuaishou is more popular with older users living outside China's Tier 1 cities.
 Its initial popularity came from videos of Chinese rural life.
-Kuaishou also relies more on e-commerce revenue than on advertising revenue compared to its main competitor.
-Unlike Douyin, Kuaishou's algorithm rewards content creators boasting a highly engaged user base.
+Kuaishou also relied more on e-commerce revenue than on advertising revenue compared to its main competitor.